cskemp/lexical_elaboration/README.md

 ## Python version

-This code was developed using Python 3.11
+This code was developed using Python 3.11.
+See `environment.yml` for a full specification of the environment used.

 ## Reproducing BILA data set